PMR2/pmr2.oauth/README.rst

 Introduction
 ============

-This module provides basic OAuth support for Zope/Plone while aiming to be extensible through the Zope Component Architecture such that more demanding features can be slotted in.
-Basic features will be provided, such as simple management of consumers and their keys, and local users will be able to approve consumer requests and revoke the keys later.
+This module provides OAuth support for Zope/Plone, with the option to be extensible through the Zope Component Architecture to allow the addition of more feature-rich components.
+Features core to OAuth are fully supported, this includes the full OAuth authentication workflow, client (consumer) management for site managers and access token management for resource owners.
+Scope restriction is also supported; site managers can define content types and subpaths that are available for client usage using scope profiles, and clients can specify a list of them to better inform the resource owners of what will be accessed under their access rights.

-While the test coverage is fairly complete and demonstrates that access restriction seem to function as intented, this package is still a proof of concept at this point in time.
-Production usage of this package should be avoided without a full understanding of how this package is constructed.
+While the test coverage is fairly complete and demonstrates that access permissions and scope restriction function as intended, the author does not currently endorse the usage of this package in a mission critical environment as there may be issues that can compromise the security of such sites, as no audits have been done on this package by security experts.
+For providing third-party access to casually private data that is not highly sensitive in nature, this package should be sufficiently adequate in addressing that need.

 ------------